CBGB

-Founding
+History

+20th century

-CBGB was founded on December 10, 1973, on the site of Kristal's earlier bar, Hilly's on the Bowery, that he ran from 1969 to 1972.
-Initially, Kristal focused on his more profitable East Village nightspot, Hilly's, which Kristal closed amid complaints from the bar's neighbors.
+CBGB was founded on December 10, 1973, on the site of Kristal's earlier bar, Hilly's on the Bowery, which he ran from 1969 to 1972.
+Its iconic logo was designed by Karen Kristal.
+Initially, Kristal focused on his more profitable West Village nightspot, Hilly's, which Kristal closed amid complaints from the bar's neighbors.
 After Hilly's closure, Kristal focused on the Bowery club.
-Its full name of CBGB & OMFUG stands for "Country, Bluegrass, Blues and Other Music for Uplifting Gormandizers."
-Although a gormandizer is usually a ravenous eater of food, what Kristal meant was "a voracious eater of (…) music."
+Its full name of CBGB & OMFUG stands for "Country, Bluegrass, Blues, and Other Music For Uplifting Gourmandizers".
+Although a gourmandizer is usually a ravenous eater of food, what Kristal meant was "a voracious eater of (…) music".
 Kristal's intended theme of country, bluegrass, and blues music along with poetry readings yielded to the American movement in punk rock.
 A pioneer in the genre, Ramones played their first shows at CBGB.

-Evolution

-In 1973, while the future CBGB was still Hilly's, two locals—Bill Page and Rusty McKenna—convinced Kristal to let them book concerts.
+In 1973, while the future CBGB was still Hilly's, two locals, Bill Page and Rusty McKenna, convinced Kristal to let them book concerts.
 In February 1974, Hilly booked local band Squeeze to a residency, playing Tuesdays and Wednesdays, the club's change from country and bluegrass to original rock bands.
 Squeeze was led by guitarist Mark Suall, later with CBGB's quasi house band the Revelons, which included Fred Smith of Television and JD Daugherty of the Patti Smith Group.
 Although these bands did not play punk rock, they helped lay its foundation.
 The August 1973 collapse of the Mercer Arts Center left unsigned bands little option in New York City to play original music.
-Mercer refugees—including Suicide, The Fast, Ruby and the Rednecks, Wayne County, and the Magic Tramps—soon played at CBGB.
+Mercer refugees—including Suicide, The Fast, Ruby and the Rednecks, Jayne County, and the Magic Tramps—soon played at CBGB.

-In 1974, on April 14, in the audience of Television's third gig were Patti Smith and Lenny Kaye, whose Patti Smith Group debuted at CBGB on February 14, 1975.
+On April 14, 1974, in the audience of Television's third gig were Patti Smith and Lenny Kaye, whose Patti Smith Group debuted at CBGB on February 14, 1975.
 Other early performers included the Dina Regine Band.
 Dennis Lepri was lead guitarist as well as the Stillettoes which included Deborah Harry on vocals.
 The newly formed band Angel and the Snake, later renamed Blondie, as well as Ramones arrived in August 1974.
-Mink DeVille, Talking Heads, the Shirts, the Heartbreakers, the Fleshtones and other bands soon followed.
+Mink DeVille, Talking Heads, The Shirts, The Heartbreakers, The Fleshtones, and other bands soon followed.
+During this era, media coverage was mostly provided by the SoHo Weekly News, Punk, and New York Rocker, while the more established papers such as The Village Voice and The New York Times largely stayed away.

 In April 1977, The Damned played the club, marking the first time a British punk band had ever played in America.